Heath Wiseman, DVM

 Trokey Animal Hospital provided the perfect opportunity to get established in Springfield.
 It provided a nice facility with an incredible staff and friendly, caring clients.
 Heath and Cynthia purchased Trokey Animal Hospital in July 2003 and re-named it Springfield Veterinary Center.
 In 2015, the business was relocated to a more spacious, new facility at 330 East Battlefield.

 Heath and Cynthia extend their compassion and caring for animals into their own home.
-Their family has one cat, two dogs, three horses, and two goldfish.
+Their family has three dogs, two horses and two ponies.